OpenOCL/OpenOCL/README.md

 ## Legal notice

 Please see license information in the LICENSE file.
-Please contact Jonas.Koenemann@yahoo.de for more information.
+Please contact Jonas.Koenemann [at] yahoo.de for more information.

 Dynamic Optimization toolbox
 Copyright (C) 2016-2017  Jonas Koenemann